luxi-huang/NotAnyMike.github.io/_posts/2020-12-12- Whisker_Sensor_Mapping.md

 ## Introduction
-This projects builds a map by using whisker sensors to detects the environment.
-It is using [Whisker Physics Simulator](https://github.com/SeNSE-lab/whiskitphysics) to build environment with obstacles and simulate whisker to detect the environment.
+This projects builds a map by using whisker sensors to detect the environment.
+It is using [Whisker Physics Simulator](https://github.com/SeNSE-lab/whiskitphysics) to build an environment and simulate whiskers detecting objects in that environment.
 Then, I transfer whisker sensor data to 2D scan data.
 After that, I use those data to implement slam with slam_toolbox.

  <p align="middle"> <img src="https://github.com/luxi-huang/Whisker_Robot/blob/master/img/Whisker_simulator.gif?raw=true" alt="drawing" /> </p>